serock/secure-boot-scripts/docs/example-dell-windows.md

-# Example: Dell Inspiron 3847 / Windows 10
+# Example: Dell Inspiron 3847 / Windows 10 Home edition

 ## Initial Secure Boot Changes

-The secure boot configuration was updated by following Microsoft's [Mitigation deployment guidelines](https://support.microsoft.com/en-us/topic/how-to-manage-the-windows-boot-manager-revocations-for-secure-boot-changes-associated-with-cve-2023-24932-41a975df-beb2-40c1-99a3-b3ff139f832d#bkmk_mitigation_guidelines) for CVE-2023-24932.
+I updated the secure boot configuration by following Microsoft's [Mitigation deployment guidelines](https://support.microsoft.com/en-us/topic/how-to-manage-the-windows-boot-manager-revocations-for-secure-boot-changes-associated-with-cve-2023-24932-41a975df-beb2-40c1-99a3-b3ff139f832d#bkmk_mitigation_guidelines) for CVE-2023-24932.

 Afterwards, the secure boot configuration had the following certificates.

 ### PK certificate

-The `PK` certificate, which should not have been used and has expired, was not changed by following the *Mitigation deployment guidelines* mentioned above.
+The PK certificate, which clearly should not have been shipped by Dell and expired in 2018, was not changed by following the *Mitigation deployment guidelines* mentioned above.

 ```
 Version: 3 (0x2)